drasi-project/docs/docs/content/solution-developer/vscode-extension/_index.md

 ## Installing

-Download the VS Code extension from https://drasi.blob.core.windows.net/installs/drasi-0.0.3.vsix Open the VS Code command palette and run the `Extensions: Install from VSIX` command and select the `drasi-0.0.3.vsix` from your download location.
+Download the VS Code extension from https://github.com/project-drasi/drasi-platform/releases/download/v0.1.0/drasi-0.0.3.vsix (Ensure that you are logged in to Github).
+Open the VS Code command palette and run the `Extensions: Install from VSIX` command and select the `drasi-0.0.3.vsix` from your download location.

 ## Usage